Index To All Five Chapters

 Dominionism spread even further making inroads into churches unconnected with the Vineyard when C Peter Wagner (one time presiding Apostle of the International Coalition of Apostolic Leaders [ICAL]), was drawn into the loop.
 In fact, it was C. Peter Wagner who coined the name New Apostolic Reformation (NAR).
 He taught that 2001 A.D. marked the beginning of the "Second Apostolic Age" when the proper church government — headed by living apostles and prophets — was finally restored.

-Wagner was very influenced by Bill Hamon who claims to be a prophet and an apostle was involved in the New Order of the Latter Rain in the 1950s and went on to found Christian International Ministries Network, now oversees over 600 churches in 19 countries and has authored numerous books - several of which have been profoundly influential in the apostolic-prophetic movement.
+Wagner was very influenced by Bill Hamon who claimed to be a prophet and an apostle was involved in the New Order of the Latter Rain in the 1950s.
+He went on to found Christian International Ministries Network and eventually oversaw over 600 churches in 19 countries.
+Hamon has authored numerous books - several of which have been profoundly influential in the apostolic-prophetic movement.

 But we should travel a little further back in time in order to gain an accurate picture of how all this developed.

-While it is often difficult to precisely unravel the threads of history inasmuch as when, where, and how it all began - who influenced who etc. suffice to say that a number of people who lived and events that occurred in and around the 1940's collectively led to the beliefs so prevalent in the 21st century church.
+While it is often difficult to precisely unravel the threads of history inasmuch as when, where, and how it all began - who influenced who etc. suffice to say that a number of streams of heretical unbiblical beliefs and practices converged leading to what is now so prevalent in the 21st century church.
+More information HERE

 The word Pentecostal is derived from Pentecost which is when the Holy Spirit descended upon Christ's followers.
 Pentecostals are charismatic, that is a type of Christian who emphasizes personal religious experiences and manifestation of the gifts of the Holy Spirit such as healing, speaking in tongues and prophesying.

-Although Latter Rain influence gradually waned (perhaps in part because in 1949 the Assemblies of God officially denounced the excesses of teaching), it never really died but went underground to await the day when sound doctrine would be of little concern to so many.
+Although Latter Rain influence gradually waned (perhaps in part because in 1949 the Assemblies of God officially denounced the excesses of its teachings), it never really died but went underground to await the day when sound doctrine would be of little concern to so many.
 Then, once again, the deception raised it's ugly head branching out in all directions as it went.
-Latter Rain teachings eventually became the foundation for various offshoots, including Kingdom Now, Manifest Sons of God, Joel's Army, Restoration, Reconstruction, Elijah Company, Overcomers, etc.
+Latter Rain teachings eventually became the foundation for various offshoots, including Kingdom Now, Manifest Sons of God, Joel's Army, Restoration, Reconstruction, Elijah Company, Overcomers, etc. See William Branham and The Events in North Battleford below

 The Latter Rain

-Although it is true that the movement was born in 1948 in the Sharon Orphanage and School in North Battleford, Saskatchewan, Canada, many streams had to come together to make it happen chief among which was the 'ministry' of William Branham (April 6, 1909 – December 24, 1965) an American Christian minister and faith healer who believed himself to be the forerunner of the Second Coming of Christ - a prophet with the anointing of Elijah.
+The movement was born in 1948 in the Sharon Orphanage and School in North Battleford, Saskatchewan, Canada greatly influenced by the 'ministry' of William Branham (April 6, 1909 – December 24, 1965) an American Christian minister and faith healer who believed himself to be the forerunner of the Second Coming of Christ - a prophet with the anointing of Elijah.

-Branham was a major part of the "Healing Revival" of the late forties and fifties who had a lasting influence on the charismatic movement.
-Not only were his meetings some of the biggest ever held in American cities, but he held successful campaigns in Europe, Africa, and India as well.
+Branham was a major part of the "Healing Revival" of the late forties and fifties that had a lasting influence on the charismatic movement.
+Not only were his meetings some of the biggest ever held in American cities, but his campaigns in Europe, Canada were also successful.

-In the fall of 1947, a man called Gordon Lindsay See Footnote II arranged for William Branham to hold a series of revival meetings in Vancouver, British Columbia.
-These meetings were attended by the leaders of the Sharon Orphanage and School in in North Battleford, Saskatchewan, Canada.
+In the fall of 1947, a man called Gordon Lindsay See Footnote I arranged for William Branham to hold a series of revival meetings in Vancouver, British Columbia.
+These meetings were attended by the leaders of the Sharon Orphanage and School in in North Battleford.

 Faced with the fact that the Pentecostal movement as a whole was drying up, the leaders and students at Sharon who were seeking a restoration of end-time miracle power saw Branham's meetings as a possible outpouring of the Holy Spirit.
 Branham's teaching about the beginning of the seventh age of the church that would prepare the way for Christ's return and his supposed healings convinced the people from Sharon that an apostolic renewal was about to occur.
 They even had Branham lay hands on them.